Azure/batch-shipyard/docs/66-batch-shipyard-resource-monitoring.md

 ## Overview
 For many scenarios, it is often desirable to have visibility into a set of machines to gain insights through certain metrics over time.
-A global monitoring resource is valuable to peer into per-machine and aggregate metrics for Batch processing workloads as jobs are processed for measurements such as CPU, memory and network usage.
+A global monitoring resource is valuable to avail per-machine and aggregate metrics for Batch processing workloads as jobs are processed for measurements such as CPU, memory and network usage.
 As Batch Shipyard's execution model is based on containers, insights into container behavior is also desirable